How to run a mini problem framing workshop?

-We needed a break in order to brace for the ambiguous part of this workshop, understanding the Client/Customer, the person affected by the “assumed problem”.
-You might think this is easy, but in our experience of running dozens of problem framing and design sprint workshops as external facilitators, this part is particularly difficult, plagued with biases and assumptions, because people actually don’t know much about their customers.
-So, our goal as facilitators was to learn what “DevOps X” knew, and most importantly to learn what they didn’t know.
+We needed a break to brace for the ambiguous part of this workshop, understanding the Client/Customer, the person affected by the “assumed problem”.
+You might think this is easy, but in our experience of running dozens of problem framing and design sprint workshops as external facilitators, this part is tough, plagued with biases and assumptions, because people actually don’t know much about their customers.
+So, our goal as facilitators was to learn what “DevOps X” knew, and most importantly, to learn what they didn’t know.

 - Relevant demographics

-Then, we asked everyone to pick the notes that they know to be valid facts and share them with the group.
+Then, we asked everyone to pick the notes they know to be valid and share them with the group.

-After everyone was aligned on the facts, we invited them to label with an “A” their guesses or assumptions and added them to the map also.
+After everyone was aligned on the facts, we invited them to label with an “A” their guesses or assumptions and added them to the map.
 The proto-persona now became a 70% “A” labeled.
 Having these clear visuals helped the team understand how much they don’t know about their client.